Skip to content

 Supplier Classification & Settings

 The supplier classification system provides a structured, risk-based approach to evaluating and categorizing suppliers.
-Each supplier is assessed across multiple dimensions to produce a risk category that determines the level of oversight, audit frequency, and documentation requirements.
+Each supplier is assessed across five dimensions to produce a risk category that determines the level of oversight, audit frequency, and documentation requirements.

 DimensionWhat It Measures